ellisraputri/WADS-ToDoList-RESTAPI/README.md

 ## Setup Process

-- Clone the repository and change directory to the respective repository
+- Clone the repository and change directory to the respective repository.
     ```text
     git clone https://github.com/ellisraputri/WADS-ToDoList-RESTAPI
     cd WADS-ToDoList-RESTAPI
     ```

-- Installing all dependencies in backend
+- Installing all dependencies in backend.
     ```text
     cd backend
     npm install
     ```

 - Putting the backend .env file in the backend folder.
-Remember to change MySQL details in the file based on your local database specification.
+Remember to change MySQL details in the .env file based on your local database specification.

+- Create the database "todolistrestapi" in your localhost MySQL.

 - Run the backend
     ```text
     npm run dev
     ```

-- Change directory to frontend and install all dependencies
+- Open a new terminal for the frontend and install all dependencies.
     ```text
-    cd ../frontend
+    cd frontend
     npm install
     ```

 - Putting the frontend .env file in the frontend folder.
 No need to edit anything here.

-- Run the frontend
+- Run the frontend.
     ```text
     npm run dev
     ```

-- Access the application at localhost:5173
+- Access the application at localhost:5173.

 <br>